mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-limitations.rst

   verification process restarts from the beginning.
 This can cause verification to fall substantially behind the migration.

-- The verifier isn't compatible with :ref:`reverse sync
-  <c2c-api-reverse>`.
-If you call the :ref:`/start
-  <c2c-api-start>` endpoint with reverse enabled, the verifier
-  runs its checks on the destination cluster.
-If you then call :ref:`/reverse <c2c-api-reverse>`, it disables the verifier.
+- The :ref:`/reverse <c2c-api-reverse>` endpoint disables the
+  verifier.
+It remains disabled after additional calls to the ``/reverse`` endpoint.

 - .. include:: /includes/fact-verifier-buildIndexes